• Skip to main content

 What do canker sores look like?

-The appearance of a canker sore will change as it advances through its successive stages of formation and then healing.
+A canker sore’s appearance changes as it moves through its distinct stages of development and then healing.

-As additional help in understanding this topic, we also have Q & A sections that answer questions people frequently have about canker sore identification and their stages.
+And as additional resources, this page features two Q&A sections that answer questions that people frequently have about identifying canker sores and understanding their stages

-(Note: The time frames we’ve assigned to each of the stages below overlap because what any one person experiences varies.)
+Note: The time frames we’ve assigned to each of the stages overlap because what any one person will experience will vary.

 #1 – The Prodromal Stage.